 The Williamson County Sun

-The Sun is an award-winning community paper based in Georgetown, Texas.
+The Sun is an award-winning, bi-weekly community paper based in Georgetown, Texas.
 It covers the city of Georgetown and Williamson County.
 Founded in 1877, it is the oldest paper and business in the county.

 Note: This is not an exhaustive list